ibsenc/migration_tool/README.md

 - Edit the file [create_tables.sql](sql_files/create_tables.sql) and add the following:

-  - Make sure to include the query for creating and using the schema: `Gr8BnBApplication`
-  - Write DROP TABLE IF EXISTS statements to drop tables you are using, in a way that respects referential integrity (child first, then parent).
+  - Verify that the DROP TABLE IF EXISTS statements include your table(s).
+If not present, add it in a way that respects referential integrity (child first, then parent).
-  - Write CREATE TABLE statements to create table(s) you are assigned to, in a way that respects referential integrity (parent first, then child).
+  - Add CREATE TABLE statements for the table(s) you are assigned to, in a way that respects referential integrity (parent first, then child).
+NOTE: Should be the opposite of the DROP TABLE ordering.
     - Include all attributes shown in the team's [UML](https://drive.google.com/file/d/1s17or0YGwgyqoSGFZvlyd2DtB4UtBDTB/view?usp=sharing).
 You can ignore any fields labelled optional or "Opt".
     - Include all PK and FK constraints.
+(Write, but comment out, any FK attributes or constraints for tables that do not yet exist).
   - Example:

   ![CREATE TABLE example screenshot](example_screenshots/example_sql_create_tables.png)